NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/intrusion recovery/Intrusion recovery for database-backed web applications.md

 Project:
   - SLR
 ---
 Interesting recovery solution that allows an administrator to retroactively fix a vulnerability, eliminating all effects of an attack and preserving legitimate user changes.
-Can be used against SQL injection, cross-site scripting, and clickjacking attacks.
+Can be used against SQL injection, XSS, and clickjacking attacks.
 A DOM-level response to user input ensures that legitimate user changes are preserved.
 Not fully automated and requires large storage capacity.

 ## Context